Table of Contents

-The goal of each atom is to reach noble gas configuration and to achieve this, the atoms will either release or accept electrons.
+The goal of each atom is to reach a noble gas configuration.
+To achieve this, the atoms will either release or accept electrons.

 To determine the oxidation number of an atom in a substance, a number of principles and rules must be observed: